danburkert/honeycomb/storage-engine-backends/memory/README.md

 ### Testing

 The memory backend contains its own unit tests which can be run with `lein test`.
-Additionally, the integration tests will be run against the memory backend iff the `defaultAdapter` is configured as `memory` in `honeycomb.xml`.
+Additionally, the integration tests will be run against the memory backend if the `defaultAdapter` is configured as `memory` in `honeycomb.xml`.
 Please ensure these tests pass before contributing changes.

 ## License